fjdegroo/deshade/README.md

 for tesselation evaluation, and `_ks.bin` for Vulkan kernel shaders.

 ## Replacing Shaders
-Modifying the contents of one of the dumpped shaders in the `shaders` directory will take effect the next time the application is launched with deshade.
+Modifying the contents of one of the dumpped shaders in the `deshade` directory will take effect the next time the application is launched with deshade.